Clay Person Syndrome: Giving Until You Have Nothing Left

 The people who fall into this category are excessively generous.
-They do not thinking about receiving, only giving.
+They don’t thinking about receiving, only giving.

 But this is very dangerous.
-Not everyone is good.
+After all, not everyone is good.
 There are also toxic people who are looking to manipulate you, lie to you and absorb all of your energy.

 Generosity is not a bad thing.
-However, when being generous leads to someone taking advantage of you, that’s not so good.
+However, when being generous leads to someone taking advantage of you, it’s good.

 First, you need to think of yourself, even though we’ve been taught that doing so is “selfish.”

 Once we take care of ourselves, we can then help others, but by establishing limits to protect ourselves as much as possible.